amazon-braket/amazon-braket-sdk-python/README.md

 ## Braket Python SDK API Reference Documentation

+The API reference, can be found on [Read the Docs](https://amazon-braket-sdk-python.readthedocs.io/en/latest/).

 **To generate the API Reference HTML in your local environment**

 To generate the HTML, first change directories (`cd`) to position the cursor in the `amazon-braket-sdk-python` directory.
 Then, run the following command to generate the HTML documentation files: